vincentbarr/vincentbarr.github.com/_posts/2012-01-16-how-public-walls-are-painted.md

 ---
 layout: post
-title: "How Pencils Are Sharpened"
+title: "How Movie Trailers are Painted"
 category: etc
 excerpt: See for yourself.
 ---